Sage of the Orchid Pavilion

 More so does this ring true in ancient China, where the act of writing a word was itself an art form.
 Everyone—from the humblest student to the mighty emperor—found rapture in the placement of characters known as calligraphy.

 Ironically, China’s own “Sage of Calligraphy” has little of his original work existing under his name.
-Wang Xizhi (301-361) was a contemporary of the Jin Dynasty whose writings were revered and copied in a society where imitation was truly the highest form of flattery.
+Wang Xizhi (301-361 A.D.) was a contemporary of the Jin Dynasty whose writings were revered and copied in a society where imitation was truly the highest form of flattery.
 Today, reproductions of his work are almost all that remain and serve as a tantalizing glimpse into the handwriting of a man who held a nation spellbound.

 His most famous piece was Preface to the Poems Composed at the Orchid Pavilion, a 324-word masterpiece written as a celebration of an idyllic afternoon.